DenCoding2023/Regex-Tutorial/Develop/regex tutorial.md

 - (?!...): Negative lookahead.
 Matches if the group does not follow the main expression.
 ## Author

-This tutorial was created by Dennis Luciano, I am recent student at the fullstack web EX program.
+This tutorial was created by Dennis Luciano, I am recent student at the fullstack web EDX program.
 You can find moore of my work and contributions on GitHub profile: https://github.com/DenCoding2023/Regex-Tutorial.git